 For more information, please get in touch with Antonia Proka: firstname.lastname@example.org

-One of the projects of REScoop.eu that has the principle of gender-justice incorporated in its design and operation is the European Citizen Energy Academy (EUCENA).
-Along with a focus on supporting the diversity of business models of citizen energy initiatives in the Balkans and central Europe, EUCENA specifically aims at the engagement of more women in the field.
+The projects that has put the principle of gender-justice more actively on REScoop.eu's agenda is the European Citizen Energy Academy (EUCENA).
+Along with a focus on supporting the diversity of business models of citizen energy initiatives in the Balkans and central Europe, EUCENA specifically aimed at the engagement of more women in the field.

-EUCENA supports the citizen energy movement throughout Europe by fostering knowledge creation and transfer between Southeast and Central Europe.
-Specifically, it provides knowledge and tools on community building, development, and cooperation between communities.
-EUCENA is supported by the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+EUCENA supported the citizen energy movement throughout Europe by fostering knowledge creation and transfer between Southeast and Central Europe.
+Specifically, it provided knowledge and tools on community building, development, and cooperation between communities.
+EUCENA was supported by the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).